Windhoek Namibia Travel Guide

 Find durable and responsibly made outdoor apparel and gear at Patagonia.

-Explore PatagoniaDiscover a variety of reusable items for travel and daily the way of life at Package Free Shop.
+Explore PatagoniaDiscover a variety of reusable items for travel and daily life at Package Free Shop.

 Visit Package Free ShopAlways conserve water in Namibia.
 Every drop is precious.
-Bring a refillable bottle and shopping bag bag for waste reduction.
+Bring a reusable water bottle and shopping bag to minimize waste.

 Your visit contributes positively to cultural preservation.